itpaulin/itpaulin/README.md

-### Hi, my name is Paulo Ricardo and this are my profile, welcome!🏝️
+### Hi, my name is Paulo Ricardo and this is my profile, welcome!🏝️

 - 💻I’m currently working on A4PM Analytics for Public Management.
 - 🏥 I'm in the team ESUSNG, a web software to public hospitals.